FerneyH/MAP-STROKE/README.md

   -`TruncatedPoisson.Cpp`: Contains Rcpp functions that much more efficiently perform tasks for truncated Poisson distributions;

-  -`therFunctions.R` - Contains code for getting RUCA codes and generating probability of receiving EVT;
+  -`OtherFunctions.R` - Contains code for getting RUCA codes and generating probability of receiving EVT;

   -`PredictionFunctions.R` - Contains code for getting predictions from our model;